Garth Brooks announces country music comeback, digital downloads

-July 10 Country music star Garth Brooks said on Thursday he was coming out of recording retirement and will release new music for the first time in more than decade.
+Country music star Garth Brooks said on Thursday he was coming out of recording retirement and will release new music for the first time in more than a decade.

 Brooks, who in recent years has been playing concerts in Las Vegas, said at a Nashville news conference he would also make his music available for purchase on his website.